McTavishLab/extensiphy/README.md

 find out how many cores you have available and calculate (cores*RapUp runs you wish to run as the same time) if you have 8 cores available, consider starting 2 runs with 3 threads available to each, then adjust to your optimum setting.

+## First Run

+If you plan to generate a starting alignment and tree that you wish to add sequences to, test gon_phyling with this command:

+	- ./gon_phyling.sh ./sample_gon_phyling.cfg

-First, use the following command as RapUp should be able to find the included test datafiles
+If you only plan on using RapUp to add data to an existing alignment and tree, use the following command as RapUp should be able to find the included test datafiles

-./multi_map.sh ./sample_RapUp.cfg
+	- ./multi_map.sh ./sample_rapup.cfg

 It is recommended that you leave the sample_RapUp.cfg file alone so you always have a reference Make a copy and then alter that for your analyses